synergy-twinning/summer-school-combinatorial/README.md

-# SYNERGY SUMMER SCHOOL: THE WELDED BEAM DESIGN PROBLEM
+# SYNERGY Summer School: The Welded Beam Design Problem

 The Jupyter notebook presents the optimization of a real-world problem (Welded Beam Design) with a multiobjective optimization algorithm (NSGA-II).